yusufmunircloud/CloudML/ML on AWS/AWS Document Translator/Doc Translator.md

 ## Project Setup
 ### 1. Create the input and output S3 Buckets
 - **Input S3 Bucket:** Set up an S3 bucket for storing input documents.
-  - Lets name the our bucket: s3doc-inputbucket-{random numbers}. eg s3doc-inputbucket-2843.
+  - Lets name our bucket: `s3doc-inputbucket-{random numbers}`. eg s3doc-inputbucket-2843.
 The random numbers at the end will ensure the name is globally unique.
-  - Put the S3 Bucket in the us-east-1 region or a region close to you
+  - Put the S3 Bucket in the `us-east-1` region or a region close to you
 ![](https://github.com/yusufmunircloud/AWS-Projects/blob/main/img/general/s3configuration.png?raw=true)
   - Once you have added a name and appropriate region, leave all the default setting and scroll down to the bottom and click `Create Bucket`

 ![](https://github.com/yusufmunircloud/AWS-Projects/blob/main/img/general/createbucket.png?raw=true)

-- **Input S3 Bucket:** Set up an S3 bucket for storing input documents.
+- **Output S3 Bucket:** Set up an S3 bucket for storing the output documents.
-  - Lets name the our bucket: s3doc-inputbucket-{random numbers}. eg s3doc-inputbucket-2843.
+  - Lets name our bucket: `s3doc-outputbucket-{random numbers}`. eg s3doc-outputbucket-1934.
 The random numbers at the end will ensure the name is globally unique.
-  - Put the S3 Bucket in the us-east-1 region or a region close to you
+  - Put the S3 Bucket in the `us-east-1` region or a region close to you
   - Once you have added a name and appropriate region, leave all the default setting and scroll down to the bottom and click `Create Bucket`.